osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 sudo apt-get install nvidia-<version number>
 ~~~

-You may need to restart your computer for the new drivers to take effect.
+You will need to restart your computer for the new drivers to take effect.

 # Testing your setup